An in Depth Look at the Natural History of Bats

 In general, tree roosting bats are migratory since trees do not provide enough shelter for the winter.
 Hoary bats from all areas migrate more equatorially and are found below 37 degrees latitude during the winter.
 Both Lasiurus and Lasionycteris species are sometimes found in migrating groups, sometimes accompanied by migratory birds.

 Long distance flights consume a lot of energy.
 Bats that migrate lose about 0.5 g per 100 km traveled.
 Navigation must be accurate and flight efficient.
 Migrating bats are known to use vision, echolocation and the sun as orientation and may use other factors as well, but these have not been studied.
 Not only are the energy demands of migration costly, other threats to the bat’s survival are more likely during migration.
 Adverse weather, higher chance of predation and disease are all factors that the bat may face.
-Accidents during migration such as running into buildings with wind gusts also happen.
+Accidents during migration such as running into buildings with wind gusts also occur.
 Another threat to migratory bats is pesticides.
-Pesticides are stored in the body fat over the course of the summer as the bats eats insects exposed to pesticides.
+As bats consume insects that are poisoned by pesticides, they in turn store the chemical compounds in their fat.
 When the body fat is burned during migration, resins are released into the bloodstream and may cause illness or death.

 How Bats Hibernate

 By Shannon Currie

 Hibernation is a concept often misunderstood and poorly described for the general public.
 It is a special physiologic process that is present in a specific group of mammals and few birds.
 Unlike the common misconception that hibernation is simply the change in activity of an individual between seasons, hibernation or torpor can occur year round in specialised creatures such as bats, and is not a continuous process.